 Hatchery choice means those that have not been sold as specific breeds or varieties.
 We do not guarantee a variety.
 It is possible to get all of one kind.
 We do not mark or record the kind sent.

 Breeds may include hatchery choice of Silkies, Cochins, Frizzled Cochins, d'Uccles, Brahmas, and Sultans.

-The feather legged bantam chicken breeds are placid and docile, a good family bird, and the feathers that adorn their feet make their scratching in gardens minimal.
+The feather-legged bantam chicken breeds are placid and docile, a good family bird, and the feathers that adorn their feet make their scratching in gardens minimal.
 They also come in a variety of attractive colors.
-Silkies come with soft tufts of feathers make them look like adorable little pom poms.
+Silkies come with soft tufts of feathers that make them look like adorable little pom-poms.
 These fluffy poultry are a fan favorite and make a great addition to any backyard.

 Body Type: The bantams are small for chickens, but their bodies appear larger because of the dense covering of fluffy feathers that most varieties of the breed have.
 The White Langshan of the breed has a sleeker appearance with a curved back and a fine plume of feathers on the tail.

 Mature Weight: Feather Legged Bantams vary in weight when fully mature, but are all on the smaller size for chicken breeds.
 The weight range is usually up to 38 oz for males and up to 34 oz for females.